ibrahimelnemr/cheatsheets/blog/java.md

 HashSet<Integer> symmetricDifferenceSet = new HashSet<>(set1);
 symmetricDifferenceSet.addAll(set2);
 symmetricDifferenceSet.removeAll(intersectionSet);

-// Set comprehension
-// Java does not have set comprehension like Python

 // Converting lists/arrays to sets and vice versa HashSet<Integer> setFromList = new HashSet<>(Arrays.asList(1, 2, 3));